palewire/first-visual-story/readthedocs/index.rst

 Node.js is an open-source programming framework built using JavaScript.
 Many programmers like it because it allows them to write JavaScript not just in their browser for "front-end" tasks, but also in the terminal or on a server for "back-end" tasks.

-You should be on the latest long-term support (LTS) version of Node, which at the time of this writing is ``8.9.4``.
+You should be on the latest long-term support (LTS) version of Node, which at the time of this writing was ``8.9.4``.
 The `Node.js site <https://nodejs.org>`_ has `installer packages <https://nodejs.org/en/download/>`_ available for Windows and Mac OSX.

-You can verify if you have Node installed, and if so what version, by typing the following into your terminal.
+You can verify if you have Node installed, and if so what version, by typing the following into your terminal:

 .. code-block:: bash

     $ node --version

 The number you get back is the version you have installed.
-If you get an error, you don't have it installed and should start from scratch with an installer package.
+If you get an error, you don't have Node.js installed and you should start from scratch with an installer package.
 If you have a slightly older version, you are probably okay.
 But we make no guarantees.
 Consider upgrading.

 npm
 ---

-Installing Node will also install ``npm`` on your computer, which stands for "Node Package Manager."
-We will use this to install open-source JavaScript packages that will help us draw charts and maps during the class.
+Installing Node will also install npm on your computer, which stands for "Node Package Manager."
+During the class, we will use it to install open-source JavaScript packages that will help us draw charts and maps.

 You can verify you have npm installed by running the following command on your terminal.